Aeolian Islands to be seen

-The largest island is Lipari, where you can visit the Archaeological Museum (in the Castle), the Greek acropolis and the Cathedral of Norman origin.
-Don’t miss the coves of Fico, the beaches of Vinci, Capo Rosso, Valle Muria and Punta della Castagna.
+The largest island in the Aeolian Islands is Lipari, where visitors can explore the Archaeological Museum (located in the Castle), the Greek acropolis, and the Cathedral of Norman origin.
+You must not miss the beautiful coves of Fico, the sandy beaches of Vinci, Capo Rosso, Valle Muria, and Punta della Castagna.

-Panarea, on the other hand, is the smallest and least elevated island of the Aeolian Islands but is also the oldest, with characteristic underwater eruptive phenomena and nightlife.
-It forms a small archipelago with the islets of Spinazzola, Basiluzzo, Lisca Bianca, Dattilo, Bottaro, Lisca Nera, and the rocks of Panarelli and Formiche.
-The tourist landing place is located in the district of San Pietro.
+In contrast, Panarea is the smallest and least elevated island in the Aeolian Islands, but it is also the oldest and has unique underwater volcanic phenomena and a bustling nightlife.
+Panarea is part of a small archipelago, which includes the islets of Spinazzola, Basiluzzo, Lisca Bianca, Dattilo, Bottaro, Lisca Nera, as well as the rocks of Panarelli and Formiche.
+Tourists can land at the port located in the district of San Pietro.

 Vulcano and Stromboli, the tourist destinations of excellence

-According to Greek mythology, Vulcan was home to the forges of Hephaestus, god of fire and blacksmith.
-On this island you can observe phenomena of volcanic origin: underwater and ridge steam jets, fumaroles and sulfur mud.
+In Greek mythology, Vulcan was the home to the forges of Hephaestus, the god of fire and blacksmithing.
+This island offers a unique opportunity to observe volcanic phenomena such as underwater and ridge steam jets, fumaroles, and sulfur mud.

-On the island Stromboli is the most active volcano in Europe.
-There are frequent and spectacular eruptions to admire from the Navy Observatory at Punta Labronzo.
-If you happen upon Stromboli at the best time, you can witness the lava flow that descends to the sea known as Sciara del Fuoco.
-On this island, don’t forget to visit the village of San Vincenzo with its small, white houses and the Strombolicchio rock born from one of the oldest volcanic eruptions in the Aeolian Islands.
+Stromboli, located on the island, is Europe’s most active volcano, and its frequent and spectacular eruptions can be viewed from the Navy Observatory at Punta Labronzo.
+If you’re lucky enough to be there at the right time, you can witness the lava flow known as Sciara del Fuoco, which descends to the sea.
+Don’t forget to visit the charming village of San Vincenzo with its small, white houses and Strombolicchio rock, formed from one of the oldest volcanic eruptions in the Aeolian Islands while on the island.

 Salina, Alicudi and Filicudi

-By extent, Salina is the second largest island in the Aeolian Islands with the highest elevations.
-The Fossa delle Felci is a spectacular forest overhanging wonderful beaches.
-Salina was the set of the film “Il Postino” by Massimo Troisi.
+In terms of size, Salina is the second largest island in the Aeolian Islands and boasts the highest elevations.
+The Fossa delle Felci is a breathtaking forest that overlooks stunning beaches.
+Salina was also the filming location for the movie “Il Postino” by Massimo Troisi.

-In the westernmost area of the archipelago, we find Alicudi and Filicudi with wild environments, lush seabeds and craters of extinct volcanoes.
-The must-see stops in Filicudi are Faraglione La Canna, Grotta del Bue and Scoglio della Fortuna.
+In the westernmost part of the archipelago, we have Alicudi and Filicudi, which offer rugged landscapes, lush seabeds, and craters of extinct volcanoes.
+Must-see attractions on Filicudi include Faraglione La Canna, Grotta del Bue, and Scoglio della Fortuna.